 Dr. Xander works with adolescents and adults experiencing a wide range of distressing concerns, and holds special expertise in such areas as anxiety, panic, depression, emotion management, high functioning autism spectrum disorder (formerly Asperger’s syndrome), and issues related to acculturation and adjustment.
 Dr. Xander also provides consultation for corporations and organizations on HR-related issues and leadership development.
 Currently, Xander does not see clients whose primary concern is substance use issues or intellectual disability.

 Dr. Xander primarily uses acceptance commitment therapy (ACT) and cognitive behavior therapy (CBT), but will also incorporate techniques and strategies from other therapies such as applied behavioral analysis (ABA) and motivational interviewing (MI).
 He employs a strength-based model that capitalizes on the client’s relative strengths while making accommodations for areas of relative weakness.
 Dr. Xander strives to meet clients where they are at and help them go where they want to go in their lives.
 Previous clients have described Dr. Xander as “not overly ‘gushy’ but 100% on your side,” “honest, genuine, and very knowledgeable about what would actually help me,“ and “someone who proved to me that therapy could actually work.”

 Feel free to contact us with specific inquiries!

-Kobe International Counseling's goal is to provide high-quality yet affordable counseling services that are equivalent (or better) to what an English-speaking client or family would expect to receive in the United States or Canada.
+Kobe International Counseling's goal is to provide high-quality yet affordable counseling services that are professional standards of what an English-speaking client or family would expect to receive in the United States or Canada.
 If you have a specific inquiry or request that doesn't necessarily fit with other information you saw on this page (e.g., assessment services, group therapy, workshops, etc.), please contact us so we can discuss it further.